 Outside of work, Kristin hopes to travel one day to Egypt or Greece—ideally, somewhere she can go on a mythology tour!

-Thanks to Kristin, Participate global schools have the support and resources needed to successfully bring global education locally and create future global citizens in their classrooms.
+Thanks to Kristin, our schools have the support and resources needed to successfully bring global education locally and create future global leaders in their classrooms.